jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Russian state cyber operations outside of the active military conflict zone.
-Russian state\-sponsored threat actors used diverse meansfrom phishing campaigns to zero\-days to gain initial access to devices and networks in industries across NATO member states, while malign influence actors sought to intimidate the Ukrainian diaspora and encourage protest movements across Europe.
-The expansion of Russias war\-related targeting suggests that any government, policy, or critical infrastructure organization located within a country that provides Ukraine with political, military,
+Russian state\-sponsored threat actors used diverse means—from phishing campaigns to zero\-days— to gain initial access to devices and networks in industries across NATO member states, while malign influence actors sought to intimidate the Ukrainian diaspora and encourage protest movements across Europe.
+The expansion of Russia’s war\-related targeting suggests that any government, policy, or critical infrastructure organization located within a country that provides Ukraine with political, military,